SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 1. Yoke: This is the U-shaped or forked body with two parallel prongs and aligned holes, which I started modelling yesterday.
 2. Tang: The flat or looped mating piece that fits inside the U-shaped prongs and is secured by the pin, which I will model today.

 First I continued to model the the yoke that I had started modelling yesterday.
 Using split body, extrusions and facial offsets, I was able to achieve a mechanically sane fork.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/203c00ec-21d5-45c0-9e44-541810209755" />

-Then it was time to model the tang. //and also modeled the tang of the clevis joint for the leg.
-But I also dropped the whole idea for using the clevis joint for the front legs.
+Then it was time to model the tang.
+To model the tang I used the original design of the leg, that was for the distal joint.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/7143e603-d600-4d8d-9c20-0eed25de1eb4" />

-But when I imported them into the workspace and tested the movements, it performed even worse.
-There were overlapping sections at even lower angles.
+But when I imported them into the workspace and tested the movements, it performed even worse than the previous distal joint, and there were overlapping sections at even lower angles.

-Then I got the perfect idea.

-[...to be continued]
+Then I got the perfect idea: I used combine cut to cut out a section on the upper leg, so that they don't overlap at even 40 degrees.

+Here's how I did it:

+1. I first drove the joints below the Tool Head, to a degree where the upper and lower legs overlap.
+2. Used Combine cut to delete the overlapping part from the upper leg, keeping the lower leg the same.
+3. Added 1 mm offset on the newly cut area, for clearence.

 [PATRA-LPS-9-D29](https://lapse.hackclub.com/timelapse/ltNZ51iqS6UI)